-We were told that there was a Welsh speaking member of staff in the practice, to give patients the opportunity to speak in their preferred language.
-All documentation is available bilingually, and the central marketing team ensures that all communication meets the requirements set out by the relevant legislation.
+We were told that there were Welsh speaking members of staff in the practice, to give patients the opportunity to speak in their preferred language.
+All documentation is available bilingually, other than the online medical history and COVID-19 screening tool.